Holomorphically finitely generated Hopf algebras and quantum Lie groups: Commutative HFG Hopf algebras

 Since $s\ge 0$, we have for every $n$ that

 Hence,

 and so $\De$ is continuous.

-Thus, $\fA_s$ is a Fr\'echet Arens-Michael Hopf algebra, which is obviously commutative and cocommutative.
-But it is not HFG when $s>0$ \cite[Proposition~10]{ArRC}.
-These assertions hold also for $\fA_\infty\!:=\CC[[x]]$ (the algebra of formal power series). \end{exm}
+Thus, $\mathfrak{A}_s$ is a Fr\'echet Arens--Michael Hopf algebra, which is obviously commutative and cocommutative.
+But it is not HFG when $s>0$ by \cite[Proposition~10]{ArRC}.
+These assertions hold also for $\mathfrak{A}_\infty\!:=\mathbb{C}[[x]]$ (the algebra of formal power series). \end{exm}

-\section{Cocommutative HFG Hopf algebras\\ of the form $\wh \cA(G)$: General results}
+\section{Cocommutative HFG Hopf algebras\\ of the form $\widehat {\mathscr A}(G)$: General results}